A different way to work with pain.

 MPS Scar Release uses a targeted, non-invasive approach to work with both the tissue and the nervous system—helping these areas feel less guarded and more able to respond and soften over time.

-Because these patterns develop gradually, this work is typically done over a series of sessions, allowing the body to shift at its own pace.
+Because these patterns develop gradually, this work is typically done over a series of sessions—allowing the body to shift at its own pace.

-C-section scars are one of the most common areas I work with—and one of the most overlooked.
+C-section scars are one of the most common areas I work with—

 Even when the surface appears healed, the body may continue to relate to that area differently.
-It can feel tight, sensitive, or less connected over time.

-Many women notice this goes beyond the scar itself.
-The body may hold tension through the abdomen, move differently, or carry a subtle sense of guarding that can show up in the hips, low back, or even into the neck and shoulders.
+The body may hold tension through the abdomen, move differently, or carry a subtle sense of guarding—showing up in the hips, low back, or even into the neck and shoulders.

-There’s often a feeling that the area doesn’t feel quite right—or doesn’t fully feel like theirs.
+There’s often a feeling that the area doesn’t feel quite right—

-This isn’t something you did wrong—it’s simply how the body adapts and protects after surgery.
+It’s simply how the body adapts and protects after surgery.

-MPS Scar Release gently works with both the tissue and the nervous system—helping the area feel less guarded, more connected, and more at ease over time.
+helping the area feel less guarded, more connected, and more at ease over time.

 This work is gentle, focused, and guided by how your body responds in the moment.